Right Here, Right Now (Giorgio Moroder song): Commercial performance

 In the United Kingdom, "Right Here, Right Now" failed to enter the UK Singles Chart, peaking instead at number 74 on both the Singles Sales and Singles Downloads charts on February 1, 2015.
 On the Scottish Singles Chart, the track peaked at number 75.
 Following the vinyl release in August 2020, it reached number 56 on the UK Physical Singles chart.
 In Argentina, the track topped the airplay chart compiled by Los 40 on 21 March.
 Elsewhere in Europe, "Right Here, Right Now" spent a sole week on the national singles charts in France (147), Spain (40), and the digital single chart in Finland (17).
 In Belgium, the song peaked on the Flanders (10) and Wallonia (28) Ultratip charts, which rank songs that have not yet entered the top 50.

 In the United States, "Right Here, Right Now" reached the top of Billboard Hot Dance Club Songs on the 18 April 2015 issue.
 The single marked Moroder's second and Minogue's twelfth number-one entry on the chart.
-Moroder previously topped the chart in March 2000 with the Jam & Spoon mix of his 1978 instrumental, "The Chase".
-Billboard reported that remixes, particularly those by Seventh Heaven, Ralphi Rosario, and Zoo Brazil, propelled the track to the number-one spot.
+For Moroder, it was his first number-one hit since March 2000, when the Jam & Spoon mix of his 1978 instrumental, "The Chase", topped the chart.
+Billboard reported that remixes, particularly those by 7th Heaven, Ralphi Rosario, and Zoo Brazil, propelled the track to the number-one spot.
 The track was Moroder's first entry on the Hot Dance/Electronic Songs, reaching number 26 on 18 April.